-Justice Stevens, with whom Justice Ginsburg joins, concurring in the judgment: While I agree that petitioners have failed to state a claim on which relief can be granted, my reasoning differs from the Court's.
-I would adhere to the general approach that has been the law in the Second
+Justice Stevens, with whom Justice Ginsburg joins, concurring in the judgment:

+While I agree that petitioners have failed to state a claim on which relief can be granted, my reasoning differs from the Court's.
+I would adhere to the general approach that has been the law in the Second Circuit, and most of the rest of the country, for nearly four decades.

 ..
-Today the Court announces a new "transactional test," .. for defining the reach of § 10(b) ... and SEC Rule 10b-5..: Henceforth, those provisions will extend only to "transactions in securities listed on domestic exchanges . . . and domestic transactions in other securities," ..
+Today the Court announces a new "transactional test,".. for defining the reach of § 10(b)... and

+SEC Rule 10b-5..: Henceforth, those provisions will extend only to "transactions in securities listed on domestic exchanges... and domestic transactions in other securities,"..
 If one confines one's gaze to the statutory text, the Court's conclusion is a plausible one.
 But the federal courts have been construing § 10(b) in a different manner for a long time, and the Court's textual analysis is not nearly so compelling, in my view, as to warrant the abandonment of their doctrine.